Agricultural Service Board Scholarship

 Students enrolled in schools located within the Beaver ward of Battle River School Division at the time of the request are eligible for support under this Policy.

-Click here for the Youth Education of Government Application Form
+Review Youth Education of Government Application Policy and Administrative Procedure

-Click here for the Youth Education of Government Policy
+Click here to view the Youth Education of Government Application Form

-Beaver County offers Youth Outstanding Achievement funding to recognize significant youth achievements in sports, recreation, or performing arts by providing financial support to attend provincial, national, and/or international competitions.
+Beaver County Council recognizes significant youth achievements in sports, recreation, or performing arts by providing financial support to attend Provincial/territorial, national, and/or international competitions.

-- A maximum of $2500 (distributed at a maximum of $500 per eligible student) will be available per calendar year for financial support towards travel and accommodation expenses while participating in competitions.
-Expenses related to training for competitions will not be considered.
+- A maximum of $2500 (distributed at a maximum of $500 per eligible student/team) will be available per calendar year for financial support towards travel and accommodation expenses (with original receipts), while participating in competitions/tournaments.
+Expenses related to training and registration fees for competitions will not be considered.